Monday, August 15, 2022

 my armor of wounds,

-more feeling than blood--
+more feeling than blood,

-that i add first.
+that goes in first.

-next i fold with care,
+next i fold with care

-and tuck in place,
+and tuck in place

-those cities of cursed children,
+cities of cursed children,

-whom i sobbed to invoke,
+whom i once sobbed to invoke,

 and yet never dared to see.

-sage aromas of chaparral,
+aromas of sage-rich chaparral.

-i place an enduring kiss, too,
+as well, i place an enduring kiss,

-one that I received long since,
+one i received long ago,

-the gods, they will not respond,
+i know you will not respond,

-but by offering, i have some hope,
+but i have some hope,

-faint as an angel feather,
+faint as an angel's feather,

 to forgive the gods.